 - Global Environment Outlook (GEO) is a broad survey of environmental issues is published in cooperation with Stockholm Environment Institute.

 - InforMEA - United Nations Information Portal on Multilateral Environmental Agreements, COP decisions, news, meetings, membership, national focal points and reports from MEAs.
-Information is organised by terms from MEA COP agendas.
-InforMEA is a project of the MEA Information and Knowledge Management (IKM) Initiative with the support from the United Nations Environment Programme (UNEP) and the European Union.

 - ECOLEX is a gateway to environmental law providing information on treaties, court decisions, legislation and relevant literature.
 It is operated jointly by UNEP, FAO and IUCN.